 List soft skills, core skills that can't be overlooked and nice-to-haves.
 For example, if you're replacing an administrative staff member in charge of project documentation, skills you might require include:

-It would be nice to get a replacement that's worked specifically with your document or project management platforms.
-But that's not always possible, so you might list that as a nice-to-have knowing you could train someone with the right experience quickly.
+Ideally, your mat leave replacement would have direct experience with your document or project management platforms.
+But that’s not always possible, so you might list that as a nice-to-have, knowing you could quickly train someone with the right experience.

 3. create a job description

-You might already have a job description for this position and that's great.
-But you shouldn't automatically assume it will work for hiring a replacement.
-Review it to ensure it hasn't changed or that you don't want to change it given the fact that you're hiring someone temporarily.
-In some cases, you may want to shuffle a few responsibilities to a permanent employee instead of the temp replacement, for example.
+Even if you have an existing job description, revisit it before hiring a temporary replacement.
+Consider whether the responsibilities have changed or if you want to adjust the requirements for a short-term hire.
+In some cases, you may want to shuffle a few responsibilities to a permanent employee instead of the temp replacement.

-Whether you update an existing job description or write one from scratch for hiring a temporary worker, include a detailed list of responsibilities for the role and why a candidate might want to join your company temporarily.
+Whether you update an existing job description or write one from scratch for hiring a temporary worker, include a detailed list of the role's responsibilities and why a candidate might want to join your company temporarily.

 4. source candidates

 Post the job opening internally and externally, including online.
-Or, work with a recruiting partner such as Randstad to draw from an existing database of talent.
+You can also work with a recruiting partner such as Randstad to draw from an existing database of talent.

 5. narrow down candidates